President: Thane Chambers

-Janice Kung is a Health Sciences Librarian at the John W. Scott Health Sciences Library at the University of Alberta, with liaison responsibility for the Faculty of Medicine and Dentistry.
+Janice Kung is a Health Sciences Librarian at the John W. Scott Health Sciences Library at the University of Alberta, with liaison responsibility for the Faculty of Medicine and Dentistry and the Faculty of Pharmacy & Pharmaceutical Sciences.
 Prior to her current role, she was the Business Reference & Subject Librarian.
 She was the liaison to the John Molson School of Business (JMSB) at Concordia University in Montreal.
 Her interests include library instruction, social media, research data management, and measuring research impact.
 She graduated from the University of Alberta with a Bachelor of Commerce Degree and completed her MLIS Degree in November 2013.

 Laura Hamonic is an Academic Library Resident at the Science and Technology Library at the University of Alberta.
 Her current role is primarily focused on library assessment.
 Having just completed her MLIS at the University of Alberta last may, she previously served on the NAHLA executive as the Student Representative from 2015-2017.

 Nicole Loroff (Secretary)